The House last struggled to elect a speaker 100 years ago. Here's what happened

 But the brief era of the Harding administration stalled the party's momentum.
 The economy was still recovering from its postwar recession and labor unrest was widespread, including major strikes by coal miners and railroad workers.

-The House had also brought criticism of itself in 1921 and 1922 by refusing to accept the Census of 1920.
-That study documented how immigration had exploded and, for the first time, more Americans were living in urban areas than rural.
+The House had also brought criticism on itself in 1921 and 1922 by refusing to accept the official U.S. Census of 1920.
+That renewal of the decennial study documented how immigration had exploded and, for the first time, more Americans were living in urban areas than rural.

 These controversies, coupled with the typical swing of the midterm political mood led to Harding's GOP losing 75 House seats and a net of 6 Senate seats in 1922.
 It was a worse shellacking than Barack Obama or any other president of the past four decades would experience in his first midterm.